 French data regulator CNIL fined Google €50 million for breaching GDPR.
 Yep, that’s right – from all €56 million in fines issued, the huge penalty of €50 million befell on a single company.
 The regulator stated that Google failed to explain properly how it collected users’ data and what for.
-Moreover, there were concerns about Google’s personalized ads targeting.
+Moreover, there were concerns about Google’s personalized ad targeting.
 Some might say, such a fine is not a problem for Google, as it is far from the statutorily authorized upper limit of €20 million or 4% of turnover, whichever is greater.
 In that case, Google would have to pay off roughly $3.6 billion.
 Anyway, the French privacy watchdog obliged Google France (whose turnover was €326 million in 2017) to make a payment.

 GDPR-inspired data privacy rules

 In May 2018, the State Administration for Market Regulation and the Standardization Administration of the People’s Republic of China introduced a new National Standard (in addition to the previous five) for personal data protection.
 The reach of the standards extends to any entity providing online services in the country.
 New standards have granted the authorities the right to inspect any company which operates online from a security and data protection standpoint.
 As well as GDPR, Chinese legislation requires companies to hire dedicated cybersecurity personnel, collect and store users’ credentials and data securely, and implement measures to prevent breaches and cyber attacks.
-At the same time, what distinguishes the Chinese law from GDPR is the fact that an end user in China has little control over their own personally identifiable information.
+At the same time, what distinguishes the Chinese law from GDPR is the fact that end-user in China has little control over their own personally identifiable information.
 The regulations basically put control over data in the hands of the government.
-That’s why businesses must not only take care of users’ data protection, but also bear in mind that the data they collect can be searched or even seized at any time, without a notice.
+That’s why businesses must not only take care of users’ data protection but also bear in mind that the data they collect can be searched or even seized at any time, without notice.
 However, the reports say some companies, including Alipay and Tencent Cloud, have successfully passed the certification based on the new National Standard.

 India, which shows a steady growth of the tech industry and digital economy, has not resisted this wave of data security legislation renewal, as well.
-There are more than 500 million active internet users and India’s online market is second to China, so the data protection concerns are inevitable for the nation.
-Last summer, authorities issued the recommendations on data privacy and a draft of the new law called Personal Data Protection Bill, 2018.
+There are more than 500 million active internet users and India’s online market is second to China, so data protection concerns are inevitable for the nation.
+Last summer, authorities issued recommendations on data privacy and a draft of the new law called Personal Data Protection Bill, 2018.
 Legal experts say the draft bill borrows significantly from GDPR.
-The document grants Indians a number of rights, such as rights to access, correction, data portability and the right to be forgotten.
+The document grants Indians a number of rights, such as rights to access, correction, data portability, and the right to be forgotten.
 It also implies big penalties for noncompliance, and even for a company’s failure to respond timely to a data principal’s request.
 In addition, the draft bill introduces the concept of an annual data audit, which businesses should carry out through independent data auditors.

 Although there’s still no federal legislation, California took a step in that direction, passing the California Consumer Privacy Act (CCPA), which goes into effect on January 1, 2020.
 This is the first US law inspired by GDPR.
 It is intended to facilitate the protection of consumers’ data and to give people control over their personal information.
 Like GDPR, the act requires companies to be accountable and transparent in terms of collecting and storing any personal data.
-Fines for companies found to be noncompliant may reach $7,500 per violation.
+Fines for companies found to be non-compliant may reach $7,500 per violation.

 It is clear that federal privacy rules are of crucial need.
 Anyhow, CCPA is considered to be a good starting point, and, in the coming years, it may be used as a basis for future federal law.
 Legal experts believe that US society needs a GDPR analog reflecting American cultural and legislative specificities.